ENERGY STORAGE EXPLAINED

 Renewable sources of generation rely on the elements, such as wind and sunshine.
 When the wind isn’t blowing and the sun isn’t shining, energy storage will ensure Australians can still turn their lights on at a reasonable price.
 Rather than shifting energy between places – energy storage allows us to shift energy between times.

 AEMO has forecast that the National Electricity Market (NEM) will require 46GW/640GWh of dispatchable energy storage in all its forms by 2050.
-At North Harbour Clean Energy, we are focussing on the only two proven methods of long-duration, utility-scale storage technologies: pumped hydro energy storage and vanadium redox flow batteries.
+At North Harbour Clean Energy, we are focussing on operationally proven storage technologies.

 A mismatch between energy demand and supply across a given day